How are Amazon EC2 instance-hours billed?

-- If your instance is billed by the hour, then you're billed for a minimum of one hour each time a new instance is started—that is, when it enters the running state.
+- If your instance is billed by the hour, then you're billed for a minimum of one hour each time a new instance is started—that is, when the instance enters the running state.

-- If your instance is billed by the second, then you're billed for a minimum of 60 seconds each time a new instance is started—that is, when it enters the running state.
+- If your instance is billed by the second, then you're billed for a minimum of 60 seconds each time a new instance is started—that is, when the instance enters the running state.